Billy McKinney Player Props: Yankees vs. White Sox

 Billy McKinney Player Prop Bets: Yankees vs. White Sox - June 8

-Billy McKinney plays his first game of the season when the New York Yankees face the Chicago White Sox and Mike Clevinger at Yankee Stadium, Thursday at 7:05 PM ET.
+Billy McKinney makes his season debut when the New York Yankees take on the Chicago White Sox and Lance Lynn at Yankee Stadium, Thursday at 4:05 PM ET.

 Billy McKinney Game Info & Props vs. the White Sox